Shawn Phillip

 Do I have a Mental Illness or am I Overreacting

 In today’s highly competitive society, where stress and anxiety seem to be constant, it’s not uncommon to find ourselves questioning “What’s wrong with me” or “Everything I do is wrong”.
-We may wonder if what we’re feeling is just a normal reaction to life’s challenges or if it’s something more serious – a sign of a mental illness.

-There are many individuals who are unsure of how to proceed in this situation and are unsure of where to seek help.
 We are going to explore this complex issue with you here, exploring the subtle differences between experiencing normal emotions and suffering from a mental illness if that’s the case.

 What is mental illness?

 We must first understand what defines a mental illness before we can dig deeper.
 Mental illnesses encompass a wide range of conditions that affect mood, behavior, and thinking.
+Mental disorders are classified into various types, each with specific symptoms and diagnostic criteria.

-An individual’s quality of life and daily functioning can be significantly affected by these conditions.
 Common mental health disorders include depression, anxiety disorders, bipolar disorder, schizophrenia, and post-traumatic stress disorder (PTSD), among others.

-Signs of Mental Illness
+Warning Signs of Mental Illness

+The following are some of the most common symptoms of mental illness.
 Signs of mental illness can manifest in various ways and may differ depending on the specific condition.
 You should keep an eye out for the following signs:

 1. Persistent Mood Changes:

 Fluctuations in mood that persist over time, such as prolonged periods of sadness, irritability, or excitement, may indicate a mood disorder like depression or bipolar disorder.
+Example: A person who feels sad or hopeless for weeks without clear reason.

 2. Impaired Thinking or Concentration:

 Difficulty concentrating, remembering things, or making decisions can be signs of conditions like ADHD, depression, or anxiety disorders.
+Example: Frequently forgetting appointments or struggling to focus at work.

 3. Changes in Behavior or Habits: